Rhoban/workspace/README.md

 ### Setting up the workspace (user)

+The latest public release of _Rhoban_ source code is tagged under different repositories under the tag `public_2019` this tag is based on the code we used during the final of the RoboCup 2019 with the following modifications:

+- Showing who is the captain in Monitoring Software
+- Solving several issues regarding DNN training and use
+- Publishing improved DNN

 Clone the latest public release of `workspace` repository and move to it:

     git clone -b public_2019 https://github.com/rhoban/workspace.git